Armok628/semstable/README.md

 `expunge s`   | Destroy data for "s"
 `new_table n` | Make a new table with size "n"

+Memory safety is verified through the use of Valgrind.

 ### Library Usage

-I'm writing this mostly as a reminder to myself when I use it later.
+I'm writing this mostly as a reminder to myself when I use it later, so this section is somewhat simplified.

+The library itself is contained within src/hash.\*

-Values are stored and returned as `void *`, but with typecasting you can store anything of the same width.
+Values are stored and returned as `void *`.
+For more type info, see src/hash.h

 Function                     | Notes
 ---                          | ---